 So I went home, and sat wondering what to do.

 And one of the first things my partner and I did was to become “registered domestic partners” with the State of California, so he could cover me under his company’s medical plan.
 (This was before Obergefell.)

 But that wasn’t the end of my work for Rocketdyne.

-I’d thought my job role was critical?
-They must have someone to take it over, I figured.
+I’d thought my job role was critical; if not, they must have someone to take it over, right?
 As it turned out, no. My work went undone, for months.
 Then in July 2013, realizing that work had to get done eventually (in order to maintain the site’s CMMI certification), they called me up on the phone.
 How about coming back to work, part-time, as a contractor?

 Sure!
 Why not.